 Registration plates are also subject to updates, so vehicles released from March adopt the year they’re produced in, while those produced from September 2020 onwards adopt a number in the 70s to signify a new decade (see the table below).
 This year, new car number plates will either have 21 or 71 printed on them.

 March and September are the months in which car manufacturers typically release the latest version of the cars in their line-up.
 This could mean that a model is getting a major facelift or redesign, or it could be a small update to include an additional feature.
 For many buyers, this is the ideal time to secure a new vehicle.

 Number Plates Explained

 The current number plate system was introduced in September 2001.
 They are arranged in the format of two letters, followed by two numbers, followed by three more letters.
-An example of 2020 number plates might be AB20 CDE or AB70 CDE.
+An example of 2021 number plates might be AB21 CDE or AB71 CDE.

 What do the letters stand for?

 The first two letters are known as the local memory tag and they show where the vehicle was registered.
 The first letter represents the region and the second letter represents a DVLA local office.
 For example, a vehicle registered in London will have a number plate starting with LA through to LY.
-'Z' is only used as a random letter, never in an area code.
+'Z' is only used as a random letter, never designated to a particular area code.